statamic/v2-docs/content/collections/tags/glide.md

 When using `crop_focal` and an asset doesn't have a focal point set, it will crop from the center.

+If you are specifying an image by its path, and not by asset, the default `fit` parameter will be `crop`.

 Note: All Glide generated images are cropped at their focal point, unless you disable the _Auto Crop_ setting.
 This happens even when you don't specify a `fit` parameter.
 You may override this behavior per-image/tag by specifying the `fit` parameter as described above.